Clean and safe environment

 Restoring and mitigating the effects of climate change and climate-related disasters on resilient forest biodiversity – reform

-The reform aims to achieve a favourable status of forest-related habitats and species to enhance ecological services, biodiversity and resilience to threats such as the impacts of climate change on forests.
+The reform shall contribute to achieving a good condition of habitats and species linked to the forests in order to enhance ecological services and biodiversity, and to build resilience to threats such as climate change impacts on forests.

 Increasing the efficiency of the operation of public environmental protection services – reform